humanitec/build-push-to-humanitec/README.md

 ### `image-name`

-_Optional_ The name you want to refer to the image to in the Humanitec Platform.
-The id must be all lowercase letters, numbers and the "-" symbol.
-It cannot start or end with "-".
+_Optional_ The name you want to use in the Docker registry.
+The name can only contain lowercase letters, numbers, hyphens ("-"), and underscores ("_").

 ### `file`